rockmonkey4004/rockmonkey4004.github.io/_posts/2020-03-06-Burger-Up-Salad.md

 alt: Salad in a Bowl
 image: Burger-Up-Salad.jpg
 description: Burger Up is one of my favorite restaurants in Nashville.
 I love their house salad and consume it every time I go.
 I figured I would try to make it at home.
-tags:   [ Recipes, Salad, Favorite-Recipes, Dinner ]
+tags:   recipes salad favorite-recipes dinner
 comments: true
+permalink:
 ---
 Burger Up is one of my favorite restaurants in Nashville.
 I love their house salad and consume it every time I go.
 I figured I would try to make it at home.